Fast-track your way to getting control over your ADHD. Book your online therapy evaluation and get a personalized treatment plan in under seven days.

 Our process is fast, confidential, and entirely virtual:

-After your diagnosis, treatment may include:
+After your diagnosis, your treatment plan will be determined by your licensed healthcare provider and may include:

-ADHD Advisor ensures continuity of care through follow-ups with your provider, all from the comfort of your home.
+ADHD Advisor ensures continuity of care through regular follow-ups with your provider, all from the comfort of your home.

 Yes, ADHD telehealth is legal in Florida.
 Florida law permits licensed healthcare professionals to evaluate and treat patients via secure video platforms.
 This includes the ability to prescribe medications, including stimulants like Adderall, under specific guidelines and at the provider’s discretion.
 You can view the full legal overview in Florida Statutes § 456.47, including previous 2021 guidance.
 The Florida Medicaid Telemedicine Guidance also outlines key requirements for providers and patients.